About this eJournal

 Legal Information & Technology eJournal

-Associate Dean/ Director of the Law Library, University of South Carolina School of Law, Associate Dean for the Law Library & Associate Professor of Law, University of South Carolina - Coleman Karesh Law Library
+Associate Dean/ Director of the Law Library, University of South Carolina School of Law, Associate Dean for the Law Library & Professor of Law, University of South Carolina - Coleman Karesh Law Library

 Professor, University of Texas School of Law